RoverRobotics/rover_install_scripts_ros2/README.md

 ## 🔌 Connecting Your Rover

-Most M-Seried rovers (mini, miti, max, and mega) use a **CAN-to-USB converter**, which this script automatically configures.
+Most of the M-Series Rovers (mini, miti, max, and mega) use a **CAN-to-USB converter**, which this script automatically configures.

 ---